Realistic sheared flow profile effects on acoustic impedance eduction in small 3D-ducts: Governing equations

 In order to apply a lined wall boundary condition to the generalized eigenvalue problem, we rewrite Eq.~\eqref{eq:Z} as

 where $n_x = -1$ at $x = -W/2$.
 For the hard wall opposite to the liner, the corresponding boundary condition is

 Similarly, for the hard walls at $y = \pm H/2$, one may write

 In this work, we employed a collocation grid with $N_x \times N_y = 151 \times 41$ points in the $x$ and $y$ directions, respectively.
-The convergence analysis was carried out independently in each direction following the same procedure as Ref.~\cite{bonomoUnpublished}, yielding an estimated numerical error of $\varepsilon < \num{1e-6}$.
-It is worth noting that $N_y < N_x$ despite $H > W$, owing to the presence of only acoustically hard walls in the $y$ direction.
+The convergence analysis was carried out independently in each direction following the same procedure as Ref.~\cite{bonomo2026Effect}, yielding an estimated numerical error of $\varepsilon < \num{1e-6}$.
+Note that $N_y < N_x$ despite $H > W$, owing to the presence of only acoustically hard walls in the $y$ direction.

+It is also worth noting that early finite-element discretizations of the Pridmore--Brown equation revealed the presence of additional continuous spectra associated with convected vorticity, often referred to as hydrodynamic modes \mbox{\cite{brambley2009fundamental}}.
+While these modes are not explicitly analyzed in the present work, they form part of the broader theoretical framework of duct acoustics with mean flow.